-Now collector Thomas Ewing of Haversat & Ewing Galleries shares with us evidence that Houdini did perform the Buried Alive in September 1926.
+Now collector Thomas Ewing of Haversat & Ewing Galleries shares with us firm evidence that Houdini did perform the Buried Alive in September 1926.
 Below is a letter written by Houdini to magician James S. Harto during the week of Sept.
 27 when he was performing the Worcester Opera House in Worcester, Massachusetts.
 I've excerpted the key paragraph below:

 |Click to enlarge.|